How to Get a Visa for Chile: Complete Process Guide [2025]

 WARNING

-If you are on a tourist visa and decide to stay in Chile, you can NO LONGER start the temporay visa application process from Chile.
-If you know before coming that you plan to stay, it is best to apply for a temporary visa around 6 months in advance.
-Otherwise, you may be in trouble later.
+If you are on a tourist visa and decide to stay in Chile, you can NO LONGER start the temporary visa application process from Chile (except for family link visas).
+If you know before coming that you plan to stay, you must apply for a temporary visa from your home country at least 6-8 months in advance.

-To relocate to Chile and legally stay there, you will be in contact with 3 different administrations.
+To relocate to Chile and legally stay there, you will interact with these government offices:

-1. Servicio de Migraciones:, the immigration service, where you need to complete all the steps to apply and get your visa
+1. Servicio de Migraciones: The immigration service, where you complete all steps to apply for and receive your visa

 Servicio de Migraciones: get the visa